pkulchenko/fullmoon/README.md

 In addition to `method`, other conditions can be applied using `host`, `clientAddr`, `serverAddr`, `scheme`, request headers, and parameters.
-For example, specifying `username = "Bob"` as one of the conditions ensures the value of the `username` parameter to be "Bob" for the action handler to be called.
+For example, specifying `name = "Bob"` as one of the conditions ensures the value of the `name` parameter to be "Bob" for the action handler to be called.

 Any request header can be checked using the header name as the key, so `ContentType = "multipart/form-data"` is satisfied if the value of the